dabao1955/KernelSU_General_porting_guide/CONTRIBUTING.md

 ### Fork Repo
 You should fork [this](https://github.com/dabao1955/KernelSU_General_porting_guide_wiki)，not [this](https://github.com/dabao1955/KernelSU_General_porting_guide) or [this](https://github.com/dabao1955/KernelSU_General_porting_guide.wiki)
 ### change Content
 You can fix the wrong content of the original article.
 Or add new content.
-If you want to create new content.
-You need to write the following in your new article:
+If you want to create a new post,you need to write the following in your new article:
 - Title
 - Author
 - etc...